Terms and Conditions

 The hirer must be over 21 years of age (25 years of age in cases where the event serves/sells alcohol).

 All bookings shall be made via the online booking system.
-In exceptional circumstances bookings can be made by emailing GVHCC2021@gmail.com.
 Hours booked must include periods for setting up before an event and taking down after the event.

 2. Payment

+Normally bookings will be invoiced at the end of each month.
+Payment is via BACS to Sort Code: 08 92 99; Acc No: 65419128; Please reference: name, and invoice number when making payment.
 Payment must be made within 14 days of receipt of invoice.
-Normally bookings will be invoiced at the end of each month.
-The preferred method of payment is via BACS to Sort Code: 08 92 99; Acc No: 65419128; Ref: name, and invoice number.
+Failure to do so may result in future booking requests being declined.

 Whilst every attempt is made to hold hire prices it is inevitable that from time to time it will be necessary to increase the charges.
 Consequently, invoices will be based on the relevant hire charge on the day of use, irrespective of price shown when booked.